About the Pools

 Pool visitors are welcome Monday through Friday with a spa treatment.
 Spa guests have complimentary access to the pools during normal pool hours, 10 a.m. to 7 p.m., Monday through Friday.

 Spa guests must purchase a treatment in order to enjoy the pools.
-Spa guests who wish to enjoy the pools on weekends and holidays will be charged an additional $30 pool fee.
+Additionally on weekends and holidays a $30 fee is applied per person along with the treatment.

 What are the pool hours?